This week, I’m sharing my favorite personal banking tips with you.

 - Use a rewards card.
 The vast majority of people should use a rewards card.
 If you’re already spending money, you should be rewarded for it.
 Exceptions are people who can’t qualify, who should instead use a secured credit card.

-- I prefer travel cards over cash back.
+- Travel credit cards are better than cash back.
 Most people would benefit more from travel rewards than from cash-back.
-I describe the details of why in my book.
+I describe the details why travel credit cards are better here.
 For some reason, people get really mad when I make this recommendation, but I don’t care.

-- I prefer general rewards cards, not airline-specific cards.
+- General rewards cards are better than airline-specific cards.
 Unless you fly a majority of flights on the SAME airline, I prefer a general travel card instead of an airline-specific card (like a United card).
 For example, I fly Jetblue and Virgin a lot, so I want a travel card that I can redeem on multiple airlines, not just one.

 - Annual fees are not Satan’s spawn.
-I know it may be blasphemy to personal-finance “experts,” but I’m willing to pay an annual fee!
+I know it may be blasphemy to personal-finance “experts,” but I’m willing to pay an annual fee for my credit card!
 OMG!
 This is why you can call me RTR: Ramit The Rebel.
 In some cases, there are no-fee versions of the card, so you should always calculate if you spend enough to justify it.
 Still, $65/year is just not that significant to my financial situation any more.

-BONUS RULE: I am merciless about using my credit card perks, which can easily be worth $1,000/year.
+- I am merciless about using my credit card perks.
+Credit card benefits can easily be worth $1,000/year.
 DO THIS.

 What I want from the best credit card

-My bottom line is I want to get free flights and free hotels.
-For example, when I go on vacation, travel for friends’ weddings, or travel between NYC and SF.
+My bottom line is this, the best credit card is the one that gets you the most free flights and free hotels.
+For example, I want a card that rewards me when I go on vacation, travel for friends’ weddings, or travel between NYC and SF.

 Alternatively, I want to upgrade to business class when I travel abroad.